Ran-n/m3di4/README.md

 - [ ] Allow inserting dates before year 0.
 - [ ] Check if a date of an issue is in between the appropiate years according to its group/media
 - [ ] Automatically update the subs of the Telegram ShareSites.
+- [ ] Dont only show name on groups since it can be null and number is more important anyways.